AndromedaTechnology/habitus/README.md

 - Create User
 - Add Habits
 - Add Activity (points, timer, (un)checked) to Habits
+- Showing Notifications, with Sound, for added Activity
 - Activity for each Habit is showed as a Line graph
+- Experience points for Users and Habits

 ## Tech